 The most important thing to remember is that federal law trumps state law.
 When you’re in a state with legalized medical and/or recreational cannabis, you’re welcome to use cannabis in accordance with that state’s laws.
 But when you travel outside of that area (by crossing state lines), you fall under the purview of federal law, meaning cannabis is no longer allowed.
 It is a felony to cross state lines with cannabis, even if you are a medical cannabis patient.
 While traveling, patients are encouraged to:

-- Keep their medical cannabis ID card and/or a copy of their current medical cannabis certification on their person at all times
+- Keep their medical cannabis ID card and/or a copy of their current medical cannabis card on their person at all times

-- Keep another copy of their current medical cannabis certification and/or medical cannabis ID card in their luggage
+- Keep another copy of their current medical cannabis card and/or medical cannabis ID card in their luggage

 - Memorize their physician’s and lawyer’s phone numbers or write them down and keep them with their current medical cannabis ID card and/or doctor’s recommendation